 How does CoolSculpting work?

 Welcome to Part 3 of The Complete Guide to CoolSculpting.
 In Part 2 we covered the safety of CoolSculpting and the common side effects.
-In this part we’ll be looking at how CoolSculpting actually works and what a typical procedure is like from the patient’s point of view.
+In this part we’ll be looking at how does CoolSculpting works and what a typical procedure is like from the patient’s point of view.

 CoolSculpting was only approved by the FDA in 2010, so it’s a very new procedure compared to more traditional forms of cosmetic treatment, such as liposuction.
 What separates CoolSculpting from many other cosmetic treatments is that it’s completely non-invasive.